 Just like you’d scan the weather in the summer months for perfect weekend beach days, you’ll need to keep a close eye on winter weather reports, especially storm reports.
 If you have advanced warning, you can make whatever preparations you need to, even if that means closing for the day.
 If you are forewarned, you can be forearmed, and so can your employees; alternative transport arrangements can be made if necessary or work-from-home hotspots can be set up to keep things running smoothly no matter what the weather.

 While having trucks and other equipment parked outside or near the curb during summer is probably safe enough, you’re liable to lose thousands of dollars in machinery and vehicles if they stay there during winter.
 We advise finding some sort of shelter, even if it’s just something basic (but sturdy) like a tin shelter to keep them out of the weather’s path.
 Anything you have to leave outside for whatever reason should be moved from underneath any trees or overhanging branches that might snap off if they are overloaded with snow.

 Hire a Snow Removal Service

 If your business premises are small or only one story, you’re likely to be able to handle at least a little bit of this yourself.
 We do advise consulting the professionals, though, to have any large-scale work done.
-Hiring people who do this for a living means that you don’t have to take time out of your own work schedule to do the job.
+Hiring a commercial snow removal services agency means that you don’t have to take time out of your own work schedule to do the job.
 It also means they have the equipment to do this potentially dangerous job really safely.
 Sidewalks should be shoveled and de-iced every day, and snow should not be allowed to build up on your roof too much, or it may cause severe and lasting damage.